NEW: "I flipped out. I can't wait," the teen's grandmother says

-"It's a giant step.
-I'm relieved, but I won't be completely relieved until I get her in my arms again," the girl's mother said.
-"A weight has definitely been lifted."
+“It’s a giant step.
+I’m relieved, but I won’t be completely relieved until I get her in my arms again,” the girl’s mother, Johnisa Turner, said.
+“A weight has definitely been lifted.”

-Jakadrien's family is still demanding to know why immigration authorities deported the teen -- a U.S. citizen with no knowledge of Spanish -- and why they simply took her at her word when she gave them a fake name.
+But Jakadrien’s family was still demanding to know why immigration authorities deported the teen – a U.S. citizen with no knowledge of Spanish – and why they simply took her at her word when she gave them a fake name.

-The U.S. Immigration and Customs Enforcement agency maintains she was arrested in Houston for theft and told them she was an adult from Colombia.
+How Jakadrien got to Colombia is a mystery to the family.
+The Immigration and Customs Enforcement agency maintains she was arrested in Houston for theft and told them she was an adult from Colombia.